Legb4/HeliX/readme.md

 1.  **Client:** Runs entirely in the user's web browser using HTML, CSS, and JavaScript.
 It handles:
     *   User Interface (UI) interactions.
-    *   Generating cryptographic keys (RSA and AES) via the browser's Web Crypto API.
+    *   Generating ephemeral cryptographic keys (ECDH and AES) via the browser's Web Crypto API.
+    *   Performing key agreement (ECDH) and key derivation (HKDF).
-    *   Encrypting and decrypting messages.
+    *   Encrypting and decrypting messages using the derived session key.
     *   Communicating with the WSS server via Secure WebSockets.
 2.  **HTTPS Server:** A simple Python server (integrated into `helix_manager.py`) serves the static client files (HTML, CSS, JS) to the browser over HTTPS.
 This is **required** for the Web Crypto API to function securely.
 3.  **WSS Server:** A Python server using the `websockets` library.
 It acts as a signaling and relay server:
     *   Manages user registrations (mapping temporary IDs to connections).
-    *   Relays handshake messages (key exchange, challenges) between clients.
+    *   Relays handshake messages (public keys, challenges) between clients.
     *   Relays the **encrypted** chat messages between connected peers.
+    *   Tracks active session pairings solely for notifying users of peer disconnections.
-    *   **Crucially, the WSS server never sees the plaintext message content.**
+    *   **Crucially, the WSS server never sees the plaintext message content or the derived session keys.**

-**End-to-End Encryption (E2EE):**
+**End-to-End Encryption (E2EE) with Perfect Forward Secrecy (PFS):**

-HeliX ensures that only the sender and the intended recipient can read messages.
+HeliX ensures that only the sender and the intended recipient can read messages, and that past sessions remain secure even if future keys were somehow compromised.
 This is achieved through:

-1.  **Session Handshake:** When User A wants to chat with User B:
+1.  **Session Handshake & Key Agreement:** When User A wants to chat with User B:
+    *   Each user generates a new, temporary (ephemeral) ECDH key pair (using the P-256 curve).
-    *   They exchange temporary RSA public keys.
+    *   They exchange their public ECDH keys via the relay server.
-    *   They perform a challenge-response verification to ensure they are talking to the holder of the corresponding private key and not an imposter.
+    *   Each user independently computes the same shared secret using their own private ECDH key and the peer's public ECDH key.
+This secret is never transmitted directly.
+    *   Both users process the raw shared secret through a Key Derivation Function (HKDF with SHA-256) to derive a strong, shared 256-bit AES-GCM symmetric session key.
+    *   They perform a challenge-response verification: one user encrypts known challenge data using the *derived AES session key*, and the other must decrypt it and encrypt it back.
+This confirms both parties successfully derived the same session key from the exchanged public keys, authenticating the key agreement process.
 2.  **Message Encryption:** For each message sent during an active session:
-    *   A new, random AES-GCM symmetric key is generated by the sender.
-    *   The message text is encrypted using this AES key and a unique Initialization Vector (IV).
+    *   The message text is encrypted using the *single derived AES-GCM session key* and a unique Initialization Vector (IV).
 AES-GCM provides both confidentiality and authenticity.
-    *   The AES key itself is encrypted using the recipient's RSA public key (obtained during the handshake).
-    *   The encrypted AES key, the IV, and the AES-encrypted message data are sent to the WSS server.
+    *   The IV and the AES-encrypted message data are sent to the WSS server.
+(The derived key itself is never sent).
-3.  **Server Relay:** The WSS server receives this bundle and relays it to the recipient *without* being able to decrypt any part of it (as it doesn't have the recipient's private RSA key).
+3.  **Server Relay:** The WSS server receives the IV and encrypted data bundle and relays it to the recipient *without* being able to decrypt any part of it (as it doesn't have the derived session key).
 4.  **Message Decryption:** The recipient's client:
-    *   Decrypts the AES key using their own private RSA key.
-    *   Uses the decrypted AES key and the received IV to decrypt the actual message data.
+    *   Uses the derived AES-GCM session key (which they already computed during the handshake) and the received IV to decrypt the actual message data.

 **Ephemeral Nature:**

 *   Messages are not stored on the server disk or database.
 *   Messages are not stored persistently in the browser (e.g., in `localStorage`).
 They only reside in active JavaScript memory.
+*   Ephemeral ECDH keys are generated per session and discarded.
+The derived AES key exists only for the session duration.
 *   Closing the browser tab, ending the session via the "Disconnect" button, or stopping the WSS server will cause the messages and session keys to be lost.

 **HTTPS Importance:**